sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/install.md

 You can install **${project.name}** on the operating system of your choice as they are equally supported.
 However, if you wish to monitor your Windows systems through WMI, you would have to run **Hardware Sentry** on Windows.
 WMI is neither supported by Docker, Linux, nor MacOS.

-Refer to the [Hardware Connector Library](https://www.sentrysoftware.com/docs/hardware-connectors/latest/index.html) documentation to verify whether you need WMI to monitor your systems
+Refer to  [Monitored Systems](./platform-requirements.html) documentation to verify whether you need WMI to monitor your systems.

 ## Prerequisites